Schedule Information: Will require daytime, evening, and weekend hours as required.

 Submits to the Directors of Institutional Research and/or Access & Disability Services information regarding the Institute and students with disabilities served by the Institute for inclusion in the annual ICCB Underrepresented Groups Report.

-Performs other duties as assigned by the Manager of Community Education.
+Performs other duties as assigned by the Senior Manager for Community, Career and Corporate Education.

-Educational Requirements: Master’s degree in education required.
+Educational Requirements: Master’s degree in education or a related field required.
 Master’s degree in special education preferred.
 Specialized training for educating adults with intellectual disabilities highly preferred.

 Required Documents: ***A resume and cover letter are required to complete the application process***